 What’s the deal with cats?

-Some experts suggest that’s because your kitty is waiting to see if you’re really back, or you’ll just be leaving again.
+Some experts suggest that’s because your kitty is waiting to see if you’re really back, or if you’ll just be leaving again.
 Perhaps for good this time.
-Or she may be irritated with you for abandoning her (however temporarily) and disturbing her routine.
-An international journey by air is certainly not something she had in mind!
+Or they may be irritated with you for abandoning them (however temporarily) and disturbing their routine.
+An international journey by air is certainly not something they had in mind!

 Prepare your pet

-There are several things you can do to ease potential stress and separation anxiety for your Furred One.
-No matter how hectic your moving tasks, keep her routine as normal as possible.
+There are several things you can do to ease potential stress and separation anxiety for your pet.
+No matter how hectic your moving tasks are, keep their routine as normal as possible.
 Spend extra one-on-one time cuddling and playing.
-And double-check the day before departure to be sure she’s ready to travel.
-And when it’s time to say goodbye for your journey, resist the urge to cry!
+And double-check the day before departure to be sure they're ready to travel.
+And when it’s time to say goodbye, resist the urge to cry!
 Be upbeat.
 This will be fun!
 And soon you’ll be back together again.